6 Minute Read

 But it’s better to have a wake-up call now than be broke in your golden years.

-The more you know, the more power you have to make a difference.
-Don’t let these six myths keep you from reaching your retirement dream!
+The more you know, the more you can control your finances and your future.
+Don’t let these six myths keep you from reaching your retirement dreams!

-Myth #1: I’ll Live Off of Social Security Income
+Myth #1: I’ll Live Off Social Security Income

 Depending on your age, Social Security may play more or less of a role in your retirement strategy.
-Currently, the average monthly Social Security payment for retired workers is $1,362.
-For most, that doesn’t come close to covering basic necessities.
+Currently, the average monthly Social Security payment for retired workers is $1,369.(1) For most retirees, that doesn’t come close to covering even basic necessities.

 Understand & Own Your Investing FutureGet Started

-If you want to travel, spend more time with loved ones, or pursue your favorite hobbies, you’ll need more than Social Security can provide.
+If you want to travel, start that business, or pursue your favorite hobbies, you’ll need more than Social Security can provide.
 Don’t put your faith in the government.
-Make a plan for your retirement that you can count on.
+Make a plan for retirement you can count on.

 Myth #2: If I Invest Up to My 401(k) Match, I’ll Have Enough to Retire

 Do you take advantage of a 401(k) match at work?
-We’ve got good news: You’re ahead of the curve!
+I’ve got good news: You’re ahead of the curve!

 But don’t settle for the match.
 If you want to build a solid nest egg, you’ll need to invest 15% of your income for retirement.
-Here’s what we recommend:
+Here’s what I recommend: